nf-osi/nfportalutils/README.md

 ## Installation

+You should first install `synapser` following the instructions [here](https://github.com/Sage-Bionetworks/synapser?tab=readme-ov-file#installation).

-You can install `nfportalutils` from here:
+Then you can install `nfportalutils` with:
 ``` r
 remotes::install_github("nf-osi/nfportalutils")
 ```

 ## Additional Notes for Users